Leprosy: Infection of animals

-Wild nine-banded armadillos (Dasypus novemcinctus) in south central United States often carry Mycobacterium leprae.
-This is believed to be because armadillos have a low body temperature.
-Leprosy lesions appear mainly in cooler body regions such as the skin and mucous membranes of the upper respiratory tract.
-Because of armadillos' armor, skin lesions are hard to see.
-Abrasions around the eyes, nose and feet are the most common signs.
-Infected armadillos make up a large reservoir of M. leprae and may be a source of infection for some humans in the United States or other locations in the armadillos' home range.
-In armadillo leprosy, lesions do not persist at the site of entry in animals, M. leprae multiply in macrophages at the site of inoculation and lymph nodes.
+Between 15 and 20% of nine-banded armadillos (Dasypus novemcinctus) in the south-central United States carry M. leprae.
+As a result of their low body temperature, their tissues commonly contain massive numbers of organisms, which help in the dissemination of the infection.
+Armadillos were first demonstrated in 1971 to develop leprosy after inoculation with M. leprae.
+Because of armadillos' armor, skin lesions are difficult to ascertain.
+Abrasions around the eyes, nose, and feet are the most common signs.
+Infected armadillos make up a large reservoir of M. leprae.
+They may be a source of infection for some humans in the United States or other locations in the armadillos' home range.
+In armadillo leprosy, lesions do not persist at the site of entry in animals; M. leprae multiply in macrophages at the site of inoculation and lymph nodes.

+Armadillos have been used in immunological research to fight leprosy.
+Some notable reagents include recombinant interleukin-2 and recombinant interferon-gamma reagents.
+Additionally, they have been key and have been useful models of leprosy for studies regarding neuropathy.
+In clinical procedures such as electrophysiological nerve conduction tests Armadillo's nerve function has been properly assessed.
+Despite the studies mentioned regarding Armadillo's relationship to neuropathy and other effects of leprosy, there is still a lack of proper study on armadillos, and in conducting more armadillo-specific regents, our understanding of leprosy's effects on armadillos and possible humans can be found.
+Armadillos are a key component of modern-day research on leprosy.

+There is a stigma surrounding armadillos and the carrying of leprosy.
+Because many people do not understand armadillos very well, it is common for people to think of them as being dangerous to society and, as a result, valuing their lives less than other animals.
+It has become more common in parts of America for people to eat raw or undercooked armadillo, making the chances high that, if not properly handled with care, one may become infected.
-A recent outbreak in chimpanzees in West Africa is showing that the bacteria can infect another species and also possibly have additional rodent hosts.

-Recent studies have demonstrated that the disease is endemic in the UK red Eurasian squirrel population, with Mycobacterium leprae and Mycobacterium lepromatosis appearing in different populations.
-The Mycobacteria leprae strain discovered on Brownsea Island is equated to one thought to have died out in the human population in mediaeval times.
+An outbreak in chimpanzees in West Africa showed that the bacteria can infect another species and may have additional rodent hosts.
+Studies have demonstrated that the disease is endemic in the UK red Eurasian squirrel population, with M. leprae and M. lepromatosis appearing in different populations.
+The M. leprae strain discovered on Brownsea Island is equated to one thought to have died out in the human population in medieval times.
 Despite this, and speculation regarding past transmission through trade in squirrel furs, there does not seem to be a high risk of squirrel to human transmission from the wild population.
-Although Leprosy continues to be diagnosed in immigrants to the UK, the last known human case of leprosy arising in the UK was recorded over 200 years ago.
+Although leprosy continues to be diagnosed in immigrants to the UK, the last known human case of leprosy arising in the UK was recorded over 200 years ago.

-It has been shown that leprosy can reprogram cells in mouse and armadillos models similarly as how Induced pluripotent stem cells are generated by the transcription factors Myc, Oct3/4, Sox2 and Klf4.